 - Governors: most small engines need to have a governor mechanism that helps maintain the engine speed at a constant level, even throughout changing loads.
 This is especially useful for chainsaws and string trimmers.

-- Carburetors: Small engine have to have simple fuel systems; in small engine machines that are used vertically, this can be as simple as having a fuel tank located directly above a float-type carburetor, where gravity feeds the fuel down into the carburetor.
+- Carburetors: Small engines have to have simple fuel systems; in small engine machines that are used vertically, this can be as simple as having a fuel tank located directly above a float-type carburetor, where gravity feeds the fuel down into the carburetor.

 Different kinds of small engines skew towards different kinds of fuel problems.
 Or better put, fuel can adversely affect them in different ways.
 If you have a small generator, the fuel problems you might incur there will be different from the fuel problems you might expect with your weed eater or lawn mower.